Philatelic Society of Queensland

 History of the PSQ

 In 1921, six people attended the first meeting of the Queensland Philatelic Society which was believed to have been held in the YMCA rooms in Edward Street in Brisbane’s CBD.
-Mr. S. H. Sheard was elected as the first president, and he went on to hold the position for nineteen of the next twenty-eight years.
+Mr. Saville Hodge Sheard was elected as the first president, and he went on to hold the position for nineteen of the next twenty-eight years.
 His name lives on through the Sheard Medal which is still competed for to this day.
 Read more about the Sheard Medal on the Exhibitions Page.
 There is a link to the Exhibitions Page at the bottom of this page.
+Here is the Society’s first constitution.

 Annual subscriptions were set at 10/- for senior members.
 People who lived more than 25 miles from the Brisbane GPO were classed as country members so paid 7/6, while juniors (under 18) paid 5/-.
 These were considerable sums in those days – the equivalent of more than double the subscriptions in the 2020s.